TVs · Resale guide

 Essential Checks

-- Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness.
-Look closely for any pixels that are stuck on or off.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
+Look closely for any tiny, unchangeable dots on the screen.

 - Check for backlight bleeding — Display a pure black screen in a dark room.
 Look for light leaking from the edges or corners, which indicates uneven backlighting.

-- Test ALL HDMI ports — Connect a source (like a Fire Stick or laptop) to each HDMI port.
-Switch between them to ensure all ports are functional and stable.
+- Test ALL HDMI ports — Plug in a known working 4K device (like a Fire Stick 4K or laptop) into each HDMI port.
+Switch between them rapidly to ensure all ports are functional and stable.

-- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly without distortion.
+- Test built-in speakers — Play a stereo test video or some music at varying volumes to check for clear sound and no distortion.

-- Test smart TV features — Connect to WiFi, open a few apps (Netflix, YouTube), and check their loading speed and responsiveness with the remote.
+- Test smart TV features — Connect to Wi-Fi, open a few popular apps (Netflix, YouTube), and check their loading speed and remote responsiveness.

-- Test USB ports — Plug in a pen drive with a video file and try playing it to confirm USB ports are supplying power and data.
+- Test USB ports — Plug in a pen drive with a video file or photos.
+Try playing content to verify the USB ports are working correctly.

-- Check for panel cracks — Run your finger along the edges of the screen.
-Hairline cracks might not be visible when the screen is lit but can indicate internal damage.
+- Check for panel cracks — Run your finger slowly along all four edges of the screen.
+Hairline cracks might not be visible when the screen is lit but can worsen over time.

 Insider Checks